Best Portable Solar Panels in 2020

 If your portable solar panel of choice has an SAE connector, simply purchase the SAE polarity reverser connector below.

-If you are wanting to plug in a portable solar panel (such as the Renogy portable solar systems) with MC4 connectors, you need two things:
+If you are wanting to plug in a portable solar panel (such as the Renogy portable solar systems) with MC4 connectors, you need to purchase just the SAE to MC4 adapter shown below, as this particular adapter handles the polarity reversing.

 Bingo!
 You are in business!